In part 1 we looked at the myth of ‘unstoppable code’.

 Kim Jong Un didn’t answer your call.
 He was busy eating.
 And Vladimir was busy too, out riding a horse without a shirt on.
 Rumour has it he doesn’t want to play ball: he actually thinks Bitcoin is kind of amusing in a haha-fuck-you-America-deal-with-it sort of way, so Mother Russia will not be participating in the ban for the rest of this example.

-NB: Widespread international coordination is not required.
-There’s a myth that all countries would need to participate in any ban and that there’s a so-called Prisoner’s Dilemma associated with killing Bitcoin.
+NB: Widespread international coordination (as described above) is not actually required for the attack that follows.
+There’s a myth that all countries would need to participate in any action against Bitcoin and there’s a so-called Prisoner’s Dilemma associated with killing it.
 There isn’t, as we shall see.
-It can be taken down remotely.
+It can be attacked remotely, from anywhere on Earth, by any sufficiently large actor or group.

-In fact, even though international coordination around this goal (including Russia) would be likely, since functionally speaking Bitcoin is in no state’s interest, the US or China could handle killing Bitcoin on their own.
+In other words, even though international coordination around this goal (including Russia) seems like it would be very likely, since functionally speaking Bitcoin is in no government’s interest, the US or China for example would be able to kill Bitcoin on their own, if they decided to.

 Step 2: Size Up The Target